 If you have a kick that you’re trying to layer with an 808 sample, there’s a super easy way to do it: increase the attack time of your 808.
 Somewhere around 30ms should do.
-By increasing the attack time of your 808, you’re allowing the kick the play first, and as the kick is releasing, the 808 comes in to take its place.
-This will only work well if your kick has a short release time.
-Otherwise, the kick’s tail will conflict with the 808 as it comes in.
+By increasing the attack time of your 808, you’re allowing the kick to play first, and as the kick decays, the 808 comes in to take its place.
+This will only work well if your kick has a short decay time.
+If not, the kick’s tail will conflict with the 808 as it comes in.
 By layering a kick and bass in this way, you’re using the kick for its “click” and the 808 for its weight.

 The techniques that I've demonstrated here aren't meant exclusively for kicks and basses.
 If you have a vocal or a lead synth that's struggling to be heard, consider trying out some of these methods in order to provide them with more space.